In the past, many therapists focused primarily on challenges and symptoms of mental health disorders – how to treat “problems.”

 The basic principle of CBT is that our thoughts are the root cause of our troubles, and it attempts to modify how we think, feel, and act, with the ultimate goal of pumping up self-awareness.

-Studies indicate that mindfulness-based positive interventions increase subjective feelings of wellness and are beneficial for both the clinical and the non-clinical population (Grossman et al., 2004).
+Mindfulness-based positive interventions increase subjective feelings of wellness and are beneficial for both the clinical and the non-clinical population (Grossman et al., 2004).

-3. Narrative Psychotherapy
+3. Narrative psychotherapy

 - No inhibition to express or say what we feel.

 - Cognitive awareness of what we think and feel.